In this episode of the Real Happy Mom Podcast, I am talking to Micala Quinn about how to get started as a freelancer.

 Copywriting essentially is writing for marketing purposes.

 If you are already working at a graphic design firm, this is an easy option to start yourself.
 Or if you are naturally good at developing layouts for brochures, flyers, and advertisements, you might want to give this a try

 Social media marketing

 All businesses need this.
-If you are good with social media or have skills in marketing this is a great option to start with.
+If you are good at social media or have skills in marketing, this is a great option.
 You can focus on specializing on one social media platform or have a general knowledge of all platforms.

 If you are saying to yourself that you don’t have a business degree, or marketing skills, or good writing, check out virtual assisting.